 He opened the door to see a pair of the arcology’s security officers standing there, along with two Imperial Army Military Police officers as well.
 He opened his mouth and then closed it.
 “Whatever it is,” he said at last, “I didn’t do it.”

-“You most certainly didn’t, Your Grace,” replied one of the security officers.
+“You most certainly didn’t, Your Lordship,” replied one of the security officers.
 “His Grace, Duke Darius, has been attempting to contact you by the link for over an hour.
 He’s sent these two gentlemen from the 3749th I.A.M.P. to escort you to his residence at once.”

 “Then let’s go,” replied Harper, as he attempted to step through the doorway.

 The security officers both held up halting hands to him.
-“Your Grace, you’re not properly dressed to be in public,” said the one who had spoken before.
+“Your Lordship, you’re not properly dressed to be in public,” said the one who had spoken before.
 “And quite frankly,” he added as he wrinkled his nose, “you should probably shower before getting dressed.”